Browsing Category:

 1. Morning yoga or exercise

 Here’s the thing: I am not a morning exercise person.
 I know, I know, it’s supposed to be easier and make the day better and yada, yada, yada.
 It just doesn’t work for me.
+But when you’re working at home, it’s super important.
 What does work, however, is some morning yoga.
 I do about four sun salutations before I have my coffee, and just that little bit to get my blood flowing is essential in kicking off my day.
 If you can do it, research shows that exercising in the morning is very beneficial and sets the tone for your entire day.

 2. Set a consistent morning routine.